Cranberry Jello Salad is a jello salad recipe made with fresh cranberries, cherry jello, pineapple and chopped pecans.

 Top it with whipped cream and serve it as a dessert.

-Not only is it delicious, it is healthy too, full of antioxidants and other good nutrition.
+Not only is this delicious, it is healthy, full of antioxidants and other good nutrition.

 1 package (20 oz.) fresh cranberries

 1 cup sugar